Establishing Support for Your BPN Process Governance Process

 The next step in the BPG implementation process is the enterprise establishing a support model for the BPG program.
-Since process initiatives can occur throughout an organization, having the right process support in place is necessary for overall success.
-The support model should also provide guidance on how to identify easily related components that are currently being changed, as it is crucial to ensure updates are synced across all related documentation.
+Since process initiatives can occur throughout an organization, having the proper process support is necessary for overall success.
+The support model should also guide identifying related components currently being changed to simplify updates across all related documentation.

-It also helps keep skills and perspectives fresh, as incoming team members move from following processes to guiding processes.
-They can offer on-the ground experience, which can help improve the overall BPG framework.
+It also helps keep skills and perspectives fresh as incoming team members move from following processes to guiding processes.
+They can offer on-the-ground experience, which can help improve the overall BPG framework.
 A strategic rotation of people to and from this team at different intervals maintains a healthy balance across the enterprise.

-There are relationships between value streams and supporting processes, and also between processes, and the components of the processes.
+There are many relationships between processes.
 Documenting and maintaining those relationships can be very complicated.
-Having a clear naming convention and unique IDs for each task or activity makes it easier to change as the process evolves.
+Having a straightforward naming convention and unique IDs for each task or activity makes it easier to change as the process evolves.

 There are tools in the marketplace that may make some, if not all, of these updates easier.
 If tooling is an option, then supportability is something to consider when choosing the best product to simplify your BPG implementation.